Skills Training

-One of the most important things we do in Kenya is to educate the next generation.
-We’ve emphasized skills training to provide education to young women who believe their only option is working in tea fields.
+One of the most important things we do in Kenya is educate the next generation.
+At Neema Girls Project, we focus on skills training and education for young women who often believe their only option is working in tea fields.

 Baking